A geometric theory of zero area singularities in general relativity: Mass and capacity of ZAS

 \subsection{The capacity of ZAS}

-The capacity of a collection of ZAS is introduced in this section.
-We will see this quantity has a relationship with the mass and plays a role in the proof of the general version of the Riemannian ZAS Inequality (Theorem \ref{thm_zas_ineq_full}).

-\begin{definition} Suppose $S=\partial \Omega$ is a surface in $M$ that is a graph over $\partial M$ (recall this terminology from section \ref{sec_surfaces}).
+We introduce the capacity of a collection of ZAS in this section.
+This quantity has a relationship with the mass that plays a role in the proof of the Riemannian ZAS inequality (Theorem \ref{thm_zas_ineq_full}). \begin{definition} Suppose $S=\partial \Omega$ is a surface in $M$ that is a graph over $\partial M$ (recall this terminology from section \ref{sec_surfaces}).
 Let $\varphi$ be the unique $g$-harmonic function on $M \sm \Omega$ that vanishes on $S$ and tends to 1 at infinity.
-Then the (harmonic) \textbf{capacity} of $S$ is defined to be
+Then the \textbf{capacity} of $S$ is defined to be the number